-Normally, we meet for worship at 11am on Sundays.
+We meet for worship at 11am on Sundays.
 During the summer, we meet in St Dunstan’s church building, but from late November until just before Easter, we hold our services in the village school (for reasons of warmth).
 We also provide opportunities for worship online here.

 Everyone is welcome, from babies to the most senior citizens, and we try to make the services accessible to all.